emptybraces/Unity-Localization/README.md

 ![localiation](https://github.com/emptybraces/Unity_Localization/assets/1441835/d76783a1-0493-4049-bad3-215ae9b4eccb)

 # Structure
-This code achieves the language switching by dynamically replacing the TMP_FontAsset prepared for each language.
-You need to prepare a base TMP_FontAsset for each material (simple, outlined, etc) and set it to TMP_Text, but since the atlas is empty, nothing can be displayed.
-Then, from the TmproLocalize component, the TMP_FontAsset for each language can be loaded into the FallbackFontAsset to display the characters.
+This code accomplishes the language switching by dynamically replacing the Fallback FontAsset prepared for each language.
+Create an intermediate FontAsset for each theme(system, dialogues, etc) you want to use.
+This FontAsset is only intermediate data for the fallback, so the atlas textures are deleted because it's not used for displaying text.
+Materials are created for this intermediate font data and are shared by all Fallback FontAsset.
+Then, using the TmproLocalize component, the TMP_FontAsset for each language can be loaded into the Fallback FontAsset to display the characters.

 # Setup
 - Configuration file must be created in "Assets/Localization/Create Localization Settings".